MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 (*1*) Make all necessary loss determinations, except the acreage measurement; and

-(*2*) Finalize the claim in accordance with applicable policy provisions after you provide the acreage measurement to us (if you failto provide the measurement, your claim will not be paid); or
+(*2*) Finalize the claim in accordance with applicable policy provisions after you provide the acreage measurement to us (if you fail to provide the measurement, your claim will not be paid); or

 (B) Elect to measure the acreage, and: